Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

     1. In case of an array, the argumetn to the setter function will be an array [].
     2. Spread the existing items (array).
     3. Push the new item / an object.

-* **Summarise on State-Hook:**
-  - The useState hook allows you to add state to functional components.
-  - To use the useState hook, you call it inside a functional component.
-This creates a single piece of state for the component.
-  - In classes, the state is always an object.
-With the useState hook, the state doen't have to be an object.
-  - The state can be an object, an array, a number, a boolean, or a string.
-  - The useState hook returns an array with 2 elements:
-    - The first element is the current value of the state and,
-    - The second element is a state setter function to update the state.
-  - When you call the setter function with a new value, the component will re-render.
-  - If the new state value depends on the previous state value, you can pass a function to the setter function.
-This setter function will receive the previous state as an argument.
-  - When working with objects or arrays, it's important to spread the state variable before calling the setter function.
-This ensures that you don't overwrite the original state.

 * Lesson 6 - Introduction to useEffect Hook
   * `useEffect` is used for causing side effects in the functional component.